 As part of obtaining reasonable assurance about whether Kent City Community Schools' financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed the following instances of noncompliance or other matters, identified as 2022-001 and 2022-002, that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed the following instance of noncompliance or other matters, identified as 2023-001, that is required to be reported under Government Auditing Standards.